cheshire137/playlisdit/README.md

 ## How to Develop

 [Create a Spotify app](https://developer.spotify.com/my-applications).
 Modify src/config.json to have your app's client ID.
+Add `http://localhost:3000/` as a redirect URI to your Spotify app.

 ```bash
 yarn install